asmirnou/watsor/README.md

 - `watsor/cameras/{camera}/detection/{class}/state`
 - `watsor/cameras/{camera}/detection/{class}/details`

+The binary state (`ON` / `OFF`) of a detected object class is published at `/detection/{class}/state` topic, confirming the state every 10 seconds.
+This signals about a detected threat and is supposed to trigger an alarm.

 Subscribe to the topic `available` to receive availability (online/offline) updates about specific camera.
 The camera is `online` when Watsor starts and goes `offline` when the application stops.

 The camera can be controlled via topic `command` allowing to start/stop the decoder, limit frame rate and enable/disable the reporting of detection details.